thatlittleboy/lgtm-db/README.md

 * support alternative outputs (not just HTML tags)
   * markdown `![alt-text](url)` syntax
 * automating the release process with some tool (Makefile? doit?)
-* write a local pre-commit hook in this repo to test
+* write a local pre-commit hook in this repo to test:
   * if there are duplicated names (id's should be unique)
   * if there are duplicated urls